godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Metals/Primary Metal Components/2. Metal Shells/Mobile/Wire Runner.md

 >>
 >> *Frequency: Once Per Round*
 >> - - -
 >>Select a Metal within Sensors range, then make a [[Hacking]] contest against their **Computation**.
-On a success, the next time they take ethe Attack action, you select which mount they fire weapons on.
+On a success, the next time they take the Attack action, you select which mount they fire from.
 On a failure, you instead select one of their mounts.
 They cannot use the selected mount until the end of your next turn.
 >
 >> [!metadata] *Advanced Enhancement*
 >> *When this part is upgraded to Advanced, your Metal's Intrinsic Ability gains this enhancement.*